Authority Cited: Congreve

 - Epistle to the Honorable Charles, Lord Halifax &c. (v.3); claim

-- Preface to Works of Mr.William Congreve (Preface issued first in 1710 works); substitute
+- Preface to Works of Mr.William Congreve (Preface first issued in 1710 works); substitute; [supervise];

 - Dedication in The dramatick works of John Dryden, Esq; In six volumes.
 1717, London : printed for Jacob Tonson at Shakespear's Head over-against Katharine-Street in the strand; touch